March Madness 2019: How to watch NCAA basketball tournament games live

 - You can watch any of them on TV as long as your smart TV has the service's app.
 You can also watch on your TV using a media streamer, including Roku, Fire TV, Apple TV and Chromecast.

-- You can also watch on iPhones, Android phones and tablets and PC browsers.
+- You can also watch on iPhones, Android phones, tablets and PC browsers.

 - You can sign up and cancel anytime, no contract required.